kjon-life/kjon-life/README.md

 * GitHub Actions deploys main to dev automatically

 ### Tech stack:
+* Express - for routing
-* Express app, with Parcel for SCSS
+* Parcel - for preprocessing SCSS
 * Go - for the app code
 * Docker - for containerization
 * flyctl - for manual deployment